 Joe and Dough, various outlets islandwide.

 Here, pineapple tarts get a contemporary spin into Sucre’s signature pineapple truffles.
 Made with fine Australian butter, these handmade pineapple truffles are a modern take on the traditional pineapple tart recipe but served equally aromatic and savoury.
 Looking for more flavours?
-Go all out and try their blueberry, chocolate ganache and cheese lite pineapple truffles.
+Go all out and try their blueberry, and cheese lite pineapple truffles.

 Sucre, order online.